 Books are a rich source of new words for your child; words you would not use in everyday conversations appear in books.
 Children need to have a wide vocabulary to understand the meaning of books, so read aloud and share books as often as you can.
 They will enjoy it and it will be useful to them when they come across these words in their own reading later on.

-This begins in Nursery, where the children are introduced to the book characters and goes right through to Year 2, into worded books, where the children learn more comprehension skills.
-Each year, children will progress at their own pace and develop on their existing skills from prior year groups.
+This begins in Nursery, where the children are introduced to a wide variety of books, they are introduced to letter sounds and oral phonic activities.
+This continues into Reception, to worded books and right through to Year 2 where the children learn more comprehension skills.
+Each child will progress at their own pace and be supported at each stage by trained staff to enable them continue to make progress.

-Opportunities to use Language for a variety of purposes are planned for throughout the curriculum using the conventions of letter forming, spelling and punctuation, developing children’s confidence, precision and competence in speaking and listening and in written English.
-In line with the National Literacy Strategy, the Literacy Hour is presented by teachers in all appropriate year groups every morning.
+Opportunities to use Language for a variety of purposes are planned for throughout the curriculum using the conventions of letter forming, spelling and punctuation, developing children’s confidence, precision and competence in speaking and listening and in written English, in line with the National Curriculum and expectations.

-Please also view our ‘how you can help your child at home‘ section of the website for further information on Reading and Phonics.
+Please also view our reading section of the website for further information on Reading and Phonics.

 Please also view the following links: